 - To edit a custom easing, select it and press the Edit button.

 - To delete a custom easing, select it and press the Delete button.

 - To duplicate an existing easing, select it and press the Add (+) button.
 The selected values will be used for the new custom easing.

 - To copy a custom easing from one document to another, select it and choose Copy Easing from the action menu.
 Then, choose Paste Easings in the other document.
 It is possible to copy all easings by choosing the Copy All Easings menu item.

 Animations of individual properties can be repeated.
-Select a property line in the Timeline and select the Action button to access the iteration settings at the bottom of the Timeline.
+Select a property line in the Timeline and select the Iterations button to access the iteration settings at the bottom of the Timeline.
 You can enter the iteration end time or you can select the Infinite checkbox to repeat the keyframes forever.